-I have a close friend and former coworker whose husband contracted cancer about a two years ago.
-After a very hard fought battle he passed away surrounded by his wife and kids last night.
+I have a close friend and former coworker whose husband contracted cancer about two years ago.
+After a very hard fought battle, he passed away surrounded by his wife and kids last night.

-Every time I spoke with her I went home and hugged Aaron and the girls a little bit tighter.
+Every time I spoke with her I went home and hugged Aaron and my girls a little bit tighter.

 She and her husband had a wonderful relationship and were literally two halves of a whole.
 They loved one another unconditionally and it showed.

 Yes, she had regrets, but all of them were tied in with wishing she had enjoyed the small moments just a little bit more.
 The time she spent with her husband and kids was completely priceless.

 Suddenly time had a whole new meaning in their lives.

 As I thought about her words last night I couldn’t help but wonder if I were really living each moment of my life to the fullest.

 It is so easy to get caught up in my to-do lists, work, family and church responsibilities that I brush off the little things.
 The little things that are ultimately so meaningful in my life.

 I couldn’t help but ask,